git/git.github.io/rev_news/drafts/edition-112.md

-  document to keep track of upcoming removals for a potential Git 3.0 release, Junio Hamano, the Git maintainer, replied to Patrick that in a few of his ["What's cooking" emails](https://lore.kernel.org/git/?q=s%3A%22What%27s+cooking+in+git.git%22) before the Git 2.44.0 release, he wrote:
+  document to keep track of upcoming removals for a potential Git 3.0 release, Junio Hamano, the Git maintainer, replied to Patrick that in a few of his ["What's cooking" emails](https://lore.kernel.org/git/?q=s%3A%22What%27s+cooking+in+git.git%22) before the Git 2.44.0 release, he had written:

   > It may not be a bad idea to reflect on what technical debt and UI
   > warts we have accumulated so far to see if we have enough of them to